Alexandru Ioniță (footballer, born 1994): CFR Cluj

 On 20 January 2018, Ioniță joined CFR Cluj's training camp in Spain after he was acquired for a rumoured fee of €1 million.
 Three days later, the move was made official.
 Ioniță made his competitive debut on 5 February, in a 2–0 league win against Concordia Chiajna at home.
 Later that month, he recorded his first goal for CFR in a 2–0 away success over Juventus București, after netting in the rebound from his penalty that had been saved by his former Rapid teammate Virgil Drăghia.

 In July 2019, following a disappointing 2018–19 campaign in which he only scored two goals from 27 appearances in all competitions, Ioniță agreed to a one-year loan at Universitatea Craiova with a purchase option.
 After also failing to settle down at Craiova, the deal was terminated prematurely and he returned to Astra Giurgiu on loan at the start of 2020.

 In September 2020, the Romanian Anti-Doping Agency handed Ioniță along with two of his Astra teammates a one-year playing ban after they each received intravenous injections of more than 100mL of vitamins within 24 hours.
 On 7 September 2021, CFR Cluj announced the termination of Ioniță's contract on a mutual agreement.

 Return to Rapid București

 On 16 September 2021, Ioniță re-signed for Rapid București as a free agent, after agreeing to a three-year contract.
 He played his first match on 17 October, a 2–0 victory over previous club CFR Cluj in the Liga I.

 Ioniță scored his first goal upon return on 11 February 2022, equalising late in a 1–1 league draw with Sepsi OSK as his team played 40 minutes with one player less.
 On 13 March, he opened the scoring in a 3–1 Bucharest derby win against Dinamo, the first in almost 14 years.

+Yunnan Yukun

+On 26 February 2024, Rapid București announced that Ioniță was transferred to China League One side Yunnan Yukun.